 After all, in spring and summer your rain gear is likely to spend most of its time stuffed in your rucksack.
 With that in mind, it makes sense to carry a lighter and more packable jacket, especially one that is equipped with a stuff sack or pack pocket for maximum compressibility.
 A rain jacket also has numerous benefits when you’re actually wearing it.
 Typically, thinner fabrics are more breathable and feel less cumbersome, permitting greater freedom of movement.
 This can be a benefit during other outdoor activity such as trail running and mountain biking.
 In turn, this makes many rain jackets a very versatile bit of kit.

-If you’re looking for something a bit more substantial, check out our guide to the Best all-season waterproof jackets to see what we thought of the ones we tested.
+If you’re looking for something a bit more substantial, check out our guide to the best waterproof jackets to see what we thought of the ones we tested.

 Testing notes